-Are you tired of the repeatedly wearing your black, navy and grey pants to work?
+Are you tired of repeatedly wearing your black, navy, and grey pants to work?
 Are you craving something new but don’t want to look like a clown?
 Summer is the perfect time to consider colored pants as an alternative.
-Not only are they more widely available in the stores, hot weather and color go hand-in-hand.
+Not only are they more widely available in the stores, but hot weather and color also go hand-in-hand.

 How to Wear Colored Pants to Work